jcareya-msf/SqlLogShip/README.md

 # SqlLogShip Application

 ### Forked - Changes
 The **sqllogship** application does not include parsing for Splunk Ingestors - This fork bridges the two products together.
+See the releases folder.

 ### Description:
 The sqllogship application performs a backup, copy, or restore operation and clean-up tasks for a log shipping configuration on a SQL Server database.